chg-training/chg-training-resources/docs/bioinformatics/programming_with_gene_annotations3/004_extracting_attributes.md

 This illustrates a key point when working with large genomic datasets: it's quite easy to find that things get really slow, and some care over implementation is often needed to speed them up again.
-(Although 70s might not seem much in the scheme of things, it's easily ennough for your mind to wander.
+(Although 70s might not seem much in the scheme of things, it's easily enough for your mind to wander.
 Or imagine we were processing fifty files instead of one...)

 Particularly when working in interpreted languages like R or python, finding ways to write efficient code soon becomes